acts-project/acts/docs/white_papers/how_to_add.md

 contains information on registered white papers.
 This configuration can be automatically updated from GitHub by a script that will pull some meta information like the title, authors, and abstract.
-It will also grab the most latest compiled PDF from the source repository that was created by a CI job.
+It will also grab the latest compiled PDF from the source repository that was created by a CI job.

 To get started, head over to the white paper template